BuongiornoTexas/rsrtools/README.rst

    I normally drop the xml file into my working directory - this allows automatic loading of the arrangement data into the database.

-3. Optional, but strongly recommended: Create a temporary/testing profile so that you can get comfortable with how this package works on Rocksmith save files (I use this approach any time I'm experimenting with major changes).
-See the previous section for a description of this process.

-   For this tutorial, I'll assume the test profile is called 'Testing'.
-I'll go through the steps to clone data from your normal profile into the test profile later on.
+3. Optional, but strongly recommended: Create a temporary/testing profile and clone your main profile into it - see `Set up a Testing Profile!`_ and `Clone Profile`_ for details.

 4. Because I'm lazy, at this point I put together a batch file in the working directory.
 Let's call it 'song_lists.bat' and put the following lines in it::